PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 Okay, good to know.

 ### Audrey Tang:
 My parents are both journalists.
-Video pilots from there.
+Filial piety and all that.

 > (laughter)